 Forget-me-not needs well-drained soil with a semi-shaded location.
 Therefore, when it comes to picking a location, prioritize one that has partial shade.

-If not, then be sure it is protected against the hottest rays when the sun is at its peak.
+If not, ensure it is protected against the hottest rays when the sun is at its peak.
 Direct sunlight will damage these delicate blue flowers instantly, wilting their growth.

 This location allows for the much-needed shade while allowing moisture retention, promoting optimal growth of this wildflower.

-Even if you have an area of the shady pond, forget-me-nots will love to grow there as well.
+Even if you have an area of the shady pond, forget-me-nots will also love to grow there.
 You can also try planting the seeds indoors three weeks before the last expected frost.

 Fertilizing

-It is important to fertilize forget-me-nots at least once a year using a slow-release nitrogen fertilizer.
+Using a slow-release nitrogen fertilizer, it is important to fertilize forget-me-nots at least once a year.

 You can use 2-3 pounds approximately for every 100 square feet.
 Sprinkle the fertilizer over the soil and then water after a while.